-Each year we meet to judge the entrants for foods suitable for food service and the quality just keeps on getting better and better.
+Each year the Free From Food Awards meet to judge the entrants for foods suitable for food service and the quality just keeps on getting better and better.
 Apart from a huge loading of carbs because most of the products seemed to err on the side of carbohydrates, there were some fantastic products to review.

 Some highlights this year for me were…